5 Best Vegetables to Grow in Your Garden

 If you have enough space to plant a small vegetable garden this spring, not only will you eat better, but, you will also save money on our grocery bill all year.
 Fresh vegetables not only taste much better but are much healthier for you too.
 I really like knowing where my vegetables came from and what has, or has not, been put on them.
 I love planting the seeds and watching them come up each spring.
 When I go out to pick my garden each morning, I feel like I am on a treasure hunt.
 I am going to list here, what I believe are the best vegetables to grow in your garden to can or freeze, so you can continue to enjoy them all year.

 Spinach is one of the easiest vegetables to grow.
 It is an "early garden" vegetable and can be planted after your last hard freeze.
 It may grow quick enough that you can plant a second crop before it gets to hot.
 You can pick the small baby leaves to use for salads and the larger leaves can be used for cooking.
 If you are using the larger leaves, you want to wash them very thoroughly and take out the larger veins in the leaves before cooking them.
 If you plant several spinach plants, you will may get more greens than you can eat from your garden.
 You can store them by boiling them in salted water until they are tender.
-Drain them and let them cool, the put them in freezer bags and place them in the freezer.
+Drain them and let them cool, then put them in freezer bags.
+I am always sure to get all the air out of the bag and I double bag them to keep them from freezer burning, then place them in the freezer.
 You will have spinach to cook with all winter.

-Garlic is another early garden vegetable.
-You can plant your garlic after your last hard freeze and it will even tolerate a hard frost unscathed.
+Garlic is such a commonly used vegetable and is very good for your health.
+It is another early garden vegetable and you can plant your garlic after your last hard freeze, it will even tolerate a hard frost unscathed.
 Once your garlic blooms it should be ready to dig up.
-I have had garlic come back by just placing the blooms in the hole I took the garlic bulb out of.
+I have had garlic come back year after year in places that I do not till up.
 Garlic can be stored in a cool, dry place where they can get air circulation.
 They should store well for a long period of time.
 Once they begin to feel a little soft, you can freeze them to use for cooking when you need them.
-Now you have garlic to use for your recipes all year.
+Now you have garlic to use for your recipes all year long!